defiads/defiads/design/protocol.md

 # P2P protocol
-Messages and associated workflows of the biadne network.
+Messages and associated workflows of the defiads network.

 ## Encoding
 P2P messages are encoded as defined in CBOR, seee RFC